-The role of a Board, its composition and shareholding are important considerations in CRISL rating framework.
+The role of a Board, its composition and shareholding are important considerations in CRISL rating.
 The profiles of the Board members, their contribution to the company in terms of their work affiliation, family or group dominance in the board are also core concentration of CRISL.
+CRISL also look into the composition of the Board to investigate the participation of directors from the sponsors, shareholders and policyholders.
 The future of an insurance company in this industry is heavily influenced by the policies of the board and their support over time.
-CRISL tries to find the historical support received from the sponsor directors and also from their associated companies in the time of economic distress.
-Functions of Executive Committee or any other committee comprising board members are important to us to examine the decision making process as well as the supervision to the management.
-In the light of corporate governance we try to examine the level of involvement of the board in the day to day affairs as well.
+Functions of Executive Committee, Claim Committee or any other committee comprising board members are important to us to examine the decision making process as well as the supervision to the management.
+In the light of corporate governance, CRISL tries to examine the level of involvement of the board in the day to day affairs as well